 In creating LLC, studies and experience show that intact cohort communities create the optimal environment for the best experience.
 As such, your roommate will also be a LLC student in one of our first-year complexes.
 Room assignments are made via the Housing Office.

 Space is limited in these exciting programs.
-For more information about either of our LLCs, please contact Residence Director Colleen Freund at email@example.com or 973-408-3431.
+For more information about any of our LLCs, please contact the Office of Residence Life at firstname.lastname@example.org or 973-408-3394.